madronalabs/madronalib/README.md

 A C++ framework for DSP applications.

-Copyright (c) 2015 Madrona Labs LLC. http://www.madronalabs.com
+Copyright (c) 2015-2019 Madrona Labs LLC. http://www.madronalabs.com

 Distributed under the MIT license: http://madrona-labs.mit-license.org/

 Status
 ------------

 As of Jan.
-2017 things are still in a lot of flux.
-A rewrite is in progress and the old version, relied on in parts by shipping products, is still present.
+2019 a rewrite is in progress and some old code relied on by shipping products is still present.
 The examples and tests are the places to start looking at the new code.

 Design Notes
 ------------